 Do you need a virtual private network?
 The short answer is yes, investing in a premium VPN will enhance your cybersecurity and protect your privacy.
 A VPN allows your device to connect to the internet with a greater level of safety, and limits how much personal data you expose in the process.
 Here are five reasons to use a VPN.

 1. It protects you on public Wi-Fi

 People often connect to public networks in cafes, trains, airports, and other public places.
-These are the ideal hunting grounds for cybercriminals.
-A hacker can set up a fake hotspot, infect your device with malware, and steal your personal details in a matter of minutes.
+These are ideal hunting grounds for cybercriminals.
+A hacker can set up fake public networks, infect your device with malware, and steal your personal details in a matter of minutes.

 How can a VPN help you?
-A VPN redirects your data through an encrypted tunnel, so nobody can see what you do online.
+A virtual private network redirects your data through an encrypted tunnel, so no snoopers can see what you do online.
 If you’re unlucky enough to connect to a fake hotspot, all the hacker will be able to view is incomprehensible code.